 Frances Cole was a GP and pain rehabilitation specialist working with cognitive behavioural therapy in pain management:

 I kickstarted the first UK multidisciplinary primary care pain management in Bradford back in 1996.
 This led me to co-author of a CBT self help guide Overcoming Chronic Pain and we added a second edition published in February 2020 to go alongside Living Well with Pain self-help book.

 In recent years I have focused on Live Well with Pain web resources for clinicians and for people with pain.
 These are designed to help positively in response to lessen reliance on opioids and other medications and their unsafe side effects.
 Footsteps 2021 offers a great way to share the multitude of ways to enjoy and live well in life despite pain.

 I became reliant on pain medication and spent years in a medicated drug fog.
-I’ve learnt that, for me, there is no medication that takes away my pain, so I’m using other interventions such as mindfulness and ‘distracting tactics’ namely knitting, sewing, crochet and cooking.
-I now use my hobbies and interests to take my mind off focusing in my pan.
+I’ve learned that, for me, there is no medication that takes away my pain, so I’m using other interventions such as mindfulness and ‘distracting tactics’ namely knitting, sewing, crochet, and cooking.
+I now use my hobbies and interests to take my mind off focusing on my pain.

 During the first lockdown I joined a local group, Taunton Scrubbers, making scrubs, scrub hats and laundry bags for our local hospitals, GP surgeries, care homes etc.

 Was I in pain?
 Yes!
 Did I need help to stand after a session sitting sewing?
 Yes!
 Did I feel a sense of achievement as a completed each item?
 Yes!
 Did it make me feel I had a contribution to make?
 Yes for the first time in years!